datacamp-content-public/Intro-to-Data-Manipulations-in-R-/chapter3.md

 `@instructions`
-Create a new object called `variables` including only those columns from `data` starting with the letter 'b'.
+Create a new object called `variables` including only those columns from `cars` starting with the letter 'b'.

 `@hint`